RSVP weekly each Monday beginning at noon for the following Sunday.

 Only those who are healthy and are comfortable with attending in-person corporate worship should consider coming during Phase 2.
 To be clear, we intend to continue livestreaming at least until this season passes.

-Our immunocompromised congregants and older individuals should consider worshipping from home.
+Our immunocompromised congregants and older individuals should consider worshiping from home.
 We would also ask families with small children to consider carefully whether they should attend with the social distancing guidelines in place.

 What are the expectations for those in attendance?

-We will expect those attending to cooperate with the measures detailed in the “Principles and Details” section set out below, which will include keeping a six foot distance between households, washing hands, and, for those who are able, being strongly encouraged to wear a mask or cloth face covering.
+We will expect those attending to cooperate with the measures detailed in our “Guiding Principles” and in the “What to Expect FAQ”, which will include keeping a six foot distance between households, washing hands, and, for those who are able, being strongly encouraged to wear a mask or cloth face covering.